antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 This dataset consists of Microsatellite stable (MSS) tumors and microsatellite instable (MSI) tumors.

-Use the â€œFind Differential expressed genes between groupsâ€� module to generate a list of genes that is differentially expressed between MSI and MSS characterized tumors.
+Use the *Find Differential expressed genes between groups* module to generate a list of genes that is differentially expressed between MSI and MSS characterized tumors.

 **Question 8b:**